hirosystems/platform-template-fundraising-dapp/README.md

 - Tracks individual contributions
 - Allows refunds to donors if the goal isn't hit after 30 days
 - Lets the beneficiary (contract owner) withdraw the raised funds if the goal is hit

-### `price-feed.clar`

-A basic price oracle.

-- Stores current prices for STX and sBTC in USD
-- Lets an authorized address update prices
-- Errors if prices get too stale (>24h old)

 The fundraising contract uses the price feed to convert crypto donations into USD value to check if campaigns hit their goals.